AmitTzah/exercise_timer_app/README.md

     *   The app emits a "next_set.mp3" sound at the end of each interval, signaling the end of the current interval and the immediate start of the next exercise's set.
     *   **Display during workout:**
         *   Current exercise to perform.
-        *   Current set number for that exercise (e.g., "Pullups: Set 3/10").
+        *   Current set number for that exercise (e.g., "Pullups: Set 3/10, Reps: 12").
         *   Overall progress (e.g., "Total Sets: 7/30").
         *   Time counting down within the current Interval Time (or counting up in Survival Mode).
     *   **Pause Workout button:** Pauses and resumes the timer.